Beautiful waterfront ice rink at Penn's Landing in Old City Philadelphia

 NYE party at Winterfest in Old City Philadelphia

 Compared to most bar coverage charges, admission to this festive event is a real steal.
-For just $35-45 a person, you will get a front row ticket to Philly’s best firework show, hours of ice skating (including rentals), along with complimentary snacks, a champagne toast and an open bar.
+For under 50 bucks a person, you will get a front row ticket to the city’s best firework show, hours of ice skating (including rentals), along with complimentary snacks, a champagne toast and an open bar.

 Note: There are 2 different three hour skating sessions (5pm and 10pm), so if you are not one to stay up until Midnight, you may want to consider the earlier time slot.
 A bit hard to skate so late at night when you are falling asleep!
 Don’t worry, the fireworks over the Delaware River take place at both 6 and Midnight.